Zulkiflee Anwar Haque: Banning of books

-On 24 June 2010 "1 Funny Malaysia", a book of his published works on the Malaysiakini website, and "Gedung Kartun", "Perak Dalam Kartun" and "Isu Dalam Kartun" which were a series of magazines about political issues in Malaysia and Perak (published by his company Sepakat Efektif Sdn.
+On 24 June, 2010, "1 Funny Malaysia", a book of his published works on the Malaysiakini website, and "Gedung Kartun", "Perak Dalam Kartun" and "Isu Dalam Kartun" which were a series of magazines about political issues in Malaysia and Perak (published by his company Sepakat Efektif Sdn.
 Bhd.) were banned and prohibited by the Malaysian Home Ministry to be sold in public.

 He contended that the bans were illegal and contrary to the rights of free speech guaranteed by the Constitution of Malaysia.
-On 27 July 2010, he and his employer Malaysiakini filed two separate suits in the Kuala Lumpur High Court to challenge the decision of the Ministry of Home Affairs in banning his books.
+On 27 July, 2010, he and his employer Malaysiakini filed two separate suits in the Kuala Lumpur High Court to challenge the decision of the Ministry of Home Affairs in banning his books.

 Arrest for sedition

-On 24 September 2010, Zunar was arrested by the police and charged for sedition, 3 hours prior to the launching of his just-published book "Cartoon-O-Phobia" and jailed for one day.
+On 24 September, 2010, Zunar was arrested by the police and charged for sedition, 3 hours prior to the launching of his just-published book "Cartoon-O-Phobia" and jailed for one day.
 He faced possible charge under the Sedition Act of 1948 which carries a maximum three years imprisonment.
 During the arrest the police seized 66 copies of the book.

-On 10 February 2016, he was arrested at his home in Kuala Lumpur, and detained for three days without charge.
+On 10 February, 2016, he was arrested at his home in Kuala Lumpur, and detained for three days without charge.
 He was later charged in relation to nine political images he had posted online, with a potential penalty of up to 43 years in prison.
-Five of his books were also been banned on the grounds that their contents were "detrimental to public order".
+Five of his books were also banned on the grounds that their contents were "detrimental to public order".

 People's Uprising Rally, 2013 @ #HKR112

-On 12 January 2013, Zunar together with other opposition leaders and supporters organized a demonstration against the government.
+On 12 January, 2013, Zunar together with other opposition leaders and supporters organized a demonstration against the government.
 The rally was organized by Mohamad Sabu to show support for the then-opposition's change agenda.

 Zunar was also referred to as the Commander during the HKR rally with a group of cartoonist Iss who claim that they are from the independent cartoonist group.
 Zunar was the leader for the Brickfields and KL Central group.

 Tea with Zunar

-In December 2016 Zunar held a public fan event called Tea with Zunar.
-In Fall of 2017 he filed a lawsuit against the police to recoup the $5,200 for the merchandise (books, T-shirts, etc.) seized in the raid.
+In December 2016, Zunar held a public fan event called Tea with Zunar.
+In Fall of 2017, he filed a lawsuit against the police to recoup the $5,200 for the merchandise (books, T-shirts, etc.) seized in the raid.